Bipartisan Support for Voter Registration Modernization

 Support for modernization efforts, especially automatic registration, is even greater among Democrats.

-- Presidential candidates Clinton and Sanders support automatic registration, on which Sen. Sanders has introduced a bill authorizing the reform.
+- Democratic presidential nominee Hillary Clinton and Sen. Bernie Sanders (D-Vermont) both support automatic registration, on which Sen. Sanders has introduced a bill authorizing the reform.

-- In the states, Oregon Democrats passed automatic registration in March.
+- In the states, Oregon Democrats passed automatic registration in March 2015.
 Before signing California’s automatic registration bill into law, Gov. Jerry Brown heard support from California’s Democratic Congressional Delegation among a wide array of influential thinkers, labor groups, environmental organizations, and think tanks.
+California Secretary of State Alex Padilla heralded the new law, stating, “Citizens should not be required to opt in to their fundamental right to vote.
+We do not have to opt in to other rights, such as free speech or due process.
+The right to vote should be no different.”